 Council purchased the land in order to provide additional sportsgrounds in the future.
 Although formal sportsgrounds won’t be ready for some years, owning the land provides an exciting opportunity for Council to give residents what they're asking for.
 See Council’s Sportsground Strategy which highlights the demand for this site to be developed for sports.
-These new facilities will work towards addressing the current shortfall of sportsgrounds within the area.
+These new facilities will work towards addressing the current shortfall of sportsgrounds within the Shire.

 What is there at the moment?

 Currently about a third of the land is cleared, and this is surrounded by bushland which covers the remaining two thirds.